lydiawayua/alx-low_level_programming/0x0E-structures_typedef/README.md

-outside of a dog, a book is a man's bestfriend.Inside of a dog it's too dark to read
+a door is what a dog is perpettually on the wrong side of